 Most car accident cases are resolved with an insurance company or during settlement negotiation.
 Even if your case doesn't reach all the way to a court trial, there are several types of damages you can recover.
 Some of the most common types of car accident damages are medical expenses, car repair or replacement, lost wages due to missed work, physical pain, and emotional distress.

 In Mississippi, you can recover damages even if you are at fault for your own injuries.
 Mississippi applies pure comparative negligence standard, which allows you to recover money damages diminished in proportion to the amount of your negligence.
 Therefore, even if you contributed more fault into the accident, you can still recover damages.

 How Long to I Have to File a Car Accident Lawsuit in Mississippi?

 You have three years to file a lawsuit for both personal injury and property damage.
 The time starts on the day of the accident.
 After this deadline, you are barred from filing a lawsuit.

 If you got into a car accident in Mississippi, there are several steps to take to receive money damages.
 While learning the basics of car accident settlement process may be simple, things can easily become complex once someone starts blaming you for the accident.
-If your case involves shared fault or serious injuries, it's in your best interests to contact an experienced attorney in your area for a free claim evaluation.
+If your case involves shared fault or serious injuries, it's in your best interests to contact an experienced Mississippi accident attorney in your area today